iqlusioninc/veriform/spec/draft-veriform-spec.md

 necessary message digests of the surrounding structure to show that a sub-message is rooted in a given parent hash.

-Both Veriform and the zhash algorithm have been designed specifically to support authentication of content independent from the schema.
+Both Veriform and the Verihash algorithm have been designed specifically to support authentication of content independent from the schema.
 This is the main impetus for the format to be self-describing, and allows message generators and verifiers with differing views of the schema to compute the same content